-- derivative financial instruments (note 2.6); - financial assets and financial liabilities measured at fair value through income and expenditure account (note 2.6); - financial assets measured at fair value through other comprehensive income (note 2.6); - gold (note 2.10); and - investment properties (note 2.11).
+- derivative financial instruments (note 2.6); - financial assets and financial liabilities measured at fair value through income and expenditure account (note 2.6); - financial assets measured at fair value through other comprehensive income (note 2.6); - loan portfolio transferring significant insurance risk (note 2.6); - gold (note 2.10); and - investment properties (note 2.11).

-The preparation of financial statements in conformity with HKFRSs requires management to make judgements, estimates and assumptions that affect the application of policies and the reported amounts of assets, liabilities, income and expenditure.
+The preparation of financial statements in conformity with HKFRS Accounting Standards requires management to make judgements, estimates and assumptions that affect the application of policies and the reported amounts of assets, liabilities, income and expenditure.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.

 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revisions affect only that period, or in the period of the revisions and future periods if the revisions affect both current and future periods.

-Judgements made by management in the application of HKFRSs that have significant effect on the financial statements and major sources of estimation uncertainty are disclosed in note 2.18.
+Judgements made by management in the application of HKFRS Accounting Standards that have significant effect on the financial statements and major sources of estimation uncertainty are disclosed in note 2.18.